Skip to main content Skip to chat

 Your social media accounts are a buffet for a scammer hungry for information about you.

-Think about all the identifying info you might have unwittingly offered up on your social media feed.
+Just think about all the identifying info you might have unwittingly offered up on your social media feed.
 Right off the top, many Facebook profiles feature our real names, birthdays and geolocation.
 Digging deeper into your posts, photos and comments could likely reveal names of family members, details about your employment and educational history, and insights into your interests.

 All of that information could be used to bypass your security questions, crack your passwords, or create convincing phone scams relating to your family or work.

-“People say to never accept a friend request unless you really know the person, and that really is important,” Topalov said.
+“People say to never accept a friend request unless you really know the person, and that really is important,” Shivaram said.
 “Be cautious about what you’re posting and what information you’re providing in terms of who you are.”

 Phishing, vishing and smishing